franznoel/pangDocumentation/Compiling-JavaScript-Packages-Using-Grunt/README.md

-# Compiling Javascript Packages using Grunt
+# Compiling Javascript Packages Using Grunt

 Compiling JavaScript has a similar concept of using Ant (of Java).
 This documentation will compile all JavaScript codes using npm, grunt, and

-**For Java Experienced developers:** _Grunt compiles files, libraries, or packages  using JavaScript configuration.
-In other words, it is similar to Ant, a software that helps compile Java codes before the main Javanese program runs._
+**For Java experienced developers:** _Grunt compiles files, libraries, or packages  using JavaScript configuration.
+In other words, it is similar to Ant, a software that helps compile Java codes before the main Java program runs._

-Here's a simple procedure how to install Grunt:
+Here's a simple procedure how to install Grunt.

 ## Install Node.js
-Install `npm` command by installing Node.js (Node.js contains both `npm` and `node`)
+Install `npm` command by installing Node.js.
+This will allow the use of the **Node Package Manager**.

 ## Install Grunt